 This photo & video was during one of our 3-wheel beach buggy rentals.
 We rented from Life’s A Beach Scooter Rentals.

 8. Gulf of Mexico – this photo is from Clearwater Beach, Florida.
-It was taken from the beach bar at our hotel, Winter The Dolphin Beach Club.
+It was taken from a beach bar known as Cabanas Coastal Grill at the, Winter The Dolphin Beach Club.
 Its located on the Eastern side of the Gulf of Mexico.

 This photo is at Sunset in Clearwater Beach, & the video is during one of our Jetski rentals.
 This was during the month of September.